-Pristine® fungicide (boscalid + pyraclostobin) provides the most effective control of Alternaria purple blotch, Stemphylium leaf blight and stalk rot, and Botrytis leaf blight.
+Pristine (boscalid + pyraclostobin) provides the most effective control of Alternaria purple blotch, Stemphylium leaf blight and stalk rot and Botrytis leaf blight.
 It also suppresses downy mildew.
-The two modes of action provide effective resistance management of Alternaria, Stemphyllium, and Botrytis.
+The two modes of action provide effective resistance management of Alternaria, Stemphyllium, and Botrytis, unique only to Pristine.